deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 	**Question:** Roughly how many passwords per second can Hashcat try on a .doc file?
 See [here](https://hashcat.net/forum/thread-2906.html) for interpreting cracking speeds.
 	(Note: this would be orders of magnitude faster if you weren't running hashcat in a VM.)

-7. Run the following command to see how many hashes a second Hashcat can guess a second for various hashing algorithms:
+7. 	~~Run the following command to see how many hashes a second Hashcat can guess a second for various hashing algorithms:~~

 		hashcat -b --force

-	Note: This command may take 10 minutes or so to run.
-Keep this window open, continue with the next section of this lab, and come back to this question when the above command finishes.
+	~~Note: This command may take 10 minutes or so to run.
+Keep this window open, continue with the next section of this lab, and come back to this question when the above command finishes.~~

-	Note: Keep this terminal window open so you can reference this output for another question later in this lab.
+	~~Note: Keep this terminal window open so you can reference this output for another question later in this lab.~~

+    Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
+(Running benchmark on your own machines is breaking on `scrypt` for some reason.)

 	**Question:** How much slower is Hashcat in cracking .doc MS Office documents (option 9700, “<= 2003 $0\|$1, MD5 + RC4”) compared to Office 2013 documents (option 9600)?

 	**Question:** How does an offline password attack compare with the online hydra attack you attempted earlier?